-Social gatherings outside the home are limited to 10 people under the Public Health Orders.
+Social gatherings outside and inside the home are limited under the Public Health Orders.

-People who arrive in Australia by aircraft from overseas or by vessel from another port outside of NSW must enter into a quarantine arrangement for 14 days as directed by NSW Police.
+People who arrive in Australia by aircraft from overseas or by vessel from a port outside of NSW must enter into a quarantine arrangement for 14 days as directed by NSW Police.

 You must still self-isolate according to the NSW Health guidelines if you: